-Graeme and I are leaving Madi for 6 days to go to Hawaii for our friends wedding.
+Graeme and I are leaving Madi for 6 days to go to Hawaii for our friends’ wedding.
 After I booked our flights to Hawaii I immediately started panicking.
-I have left Madi before for 2 nights in the past for a medical conference and a bachelorette party.
-I have never been away from her for 5 nights!
-This was my first time going on vacation without my baby!
+I have left Madi before for 2 nights in the past for a medical conference and a bachelorette party, but I have never been away from her for 5 nights!
 Will Madi will feel abandoned?
-Will her attachment (the bond between a baby and mother) to me with fade over the 5 nights?
-After all, those are that I won’t be playing with her, cuddling with her and putting her to sleep.
-In the past when I have left Madi in the care of her babysitter or Nanny I have also wondered “will my baby become attached to the nanny.”
-This time I was leaving Madi with her grandparents, but I still wondered if her attachment to me would fade.
+Will her attachment (the bond between a baby and mother) to me fade over the 5 nights?

 When does attachment develop?